WholeWhale/BasicGTMCross-domainTracking/README.md

-# Whole Whale GTM Basic Formula
+# Whole Whale GTM Basic Cross-Domain Formula

 This file is meant to be a ready-set starting point to set basic analytics tracking on multiple sites through a single Google Tag Manager container and multiple property ids instead of views.